Currency (film)

-Currency is a 2009 Malayalam crime film by directed by Swathi Bhaskar starring Mukesh, Jayasurya, Kalabhavan Mani and Meera Nandan.
+Currency is a 2009 Malayalam crime film by directed by Swathi Bhaskar starring Jayasurya, Mukesh, Kalabhavan Mani, and Meera Nandan.

-The film is inspired from the film The Man Who Copied.
+The film is inspired from the 2003 Brazilian crime comedy The Man Who Copied.

 Plot

-Keshu (Jayasurya) is a school drop-out.
-An introvert, he is working in a photocopy store, owned by Indrapalan (Suraj Venjaramood).
-Keshu is crazy about Rose (Meera Nandan), a sales girl in the nearby boutique.
+Keshu is a school dropout.
+An introvert, he is working in a photocopy store, owned by Indrapalan.
+He is crazy about Rose, a sales girl in the nearby boutique.

-Keshu often takes photocopies of currency notes which looks like real, but he fears to spend them.
-One day he meets Danny D'souza (Mukesh), an Anglo Indian, who realizes the competence of Keshu in creating fake currencies.
+Keshu often takes photocopies of currency notes which look real, but he fears spending them.
+One day, he meets Danny D'souza, an Anglo Indian, who realizes the competence of Keshu in creating fake currencies.
 Danny forces him to continue with his act.
 Danny gets the information that a popular party in Kerala is bringing 10 crores of rupees to Kerala from Bangalore by road.
-Danny makes a scene with the help of some rowdies and cleverly replaces the 10 crore real notes with fake ones.
-They hide the real notes in a slum under the supervision of Iruttu (Kalabhavan Mani).
+He creates a scene with the help of some rowdies and cleverly replaces the 10 crore real notes with fake ones.
+They hide the real notes in a slum under the supervision of Iruttu.

-When the political party starts spending the money, police gets the information and Paneer Raghavan, an Intelligence Bureau officer (Anoop Menon) starts investigating.
-In the meantime, Keshu's mom gets admitted in the hospital and Keshu immediately wants 25,000 to pay in the hospital.
+When the political party starts spending the money, the police get the information, and Paneer Raghavan, an Intelligence Bureau officer, starts investigating.
+In the meantime, Keshu's mom gets admitted to the hospital, and Keshu immediately wants 25,000 to pay for the hospital.
 They go to Iruttu to take the money.
-There a fight erupts between Danny and Keshu.
-Iruttu, taking advantage of the situation, goes greedy and tries to take all the money by killing them.
-But Keshu hits Iruttu in the head and they escapes with the money.
+A fight erupts between Danny and Keshu.
+Iruttu, taking advantage of the situation, becomes greedy and tries to take all the money by killing them.
+But Keshu hits Iruttu in the head and they escape with the money.

 Iruttu takes Rose as hostage and asks Keshu to return the money.
-Keshu pays the money and Iruttu escapes with it.
-But he was soon captured by the police and thus Danny and Keshu escapes the charges.
-They also get to know that they won the first prize of a lottery and they don't have to do any fraud activities to live from now on.
+He pays the money and Iruttu escapes with it.
+But he is soon captured by the police and thus, Danny and Keshu escape the charges.
+They also get to know that they won the first prize in a lottery and don't have to do any fraud activities to live from now on.